 8. You need to get a handle on your emotions as soon as possible.

-Getting divorced is a full time job.
-You will be expected to gather information, analyze your finances, make a budget, change your living arrangements, divide up your stuff, make a schedule to see your kids, learn how to be a single parent and help your kids deal with their new reality.
-You can’t do all that if you can’t think clearly.
+Getting divorced is a full-time job.
+You will be expected to gather information, analyze your finances, make a budget, change your living arrangements, divide up your stuff, make a schedule to see your kids, learn how to be a single parent, and help your kids deal with their new reality.
+You can’t do all that – AND make sound decisions in your divorce – if you can’t think clearly.
+That’s why getting a handle on your emotions needs to be a priority as you go through your divorce.

 9. If you care about your life and your kids’ future, you will stay actively involved in your divorce.